jiangdongguo/AndroidUSBCamera/README.md

 1. Import usb common library instead of aar;
 2. Fix “pthread_mutex_lock called on a destroyed mutex” when call stop preview
-3. Fix jitpack.io build error.
+3. Fix jitpack.io build error;

 #### 2022.07.13  version 3.1.7

 1. Cancel supporting x86 & x86_64, If you need it, please downloading the project and build it;
-2. Release version 3.1.7 and support depend on it directly.
+2. Release version 3.1.7 and support depend on it directly;

 #### 2022.07.15  version 3.1.8

-1. fix a native memory leak when repeat open close camera
+1. fix a native memory leak when repeat open close camera;

+#### 2022.07.24  version 3.2.0

+1. fix part equipment recording image flower;
+2. Support opening multi-road camera;